Creating runs via the API

 pending | The Run has been created but not yet started processing. |

-running | The Run is currently processing. |
+running | The Run is currently processing the agent loop. |

-paused | The Run is paused (e.g., waiting for an input request). |
+paused | The Run is paused (e.g., waiting for an approval). |

-done | The Run has completed. |
+done | The Run has completed.
+A result and summary should have been produced. |

 failed | The Run failed.
 Please see failureReason for more information. |